ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 but is vital to the way we think about components in Vivarium.
 The best way to understand this system is by :doc:`example. </concepts/values>`

-In our current context we register a named value "pipeline" into the simulation called ``'mortality_rate'`` via the ``builder.value.register_rate_producer`` method.
+In our current context we register a named attribute "pipeline" into the simulation called ``'mortality_rate'`` via the ``builder.value.register_rate_producer`` method.
 The source for a value is always a callable function or method (``self.base_mortality_rate`` in this case) which typically takes in a